bethinkpl/bit-docs/cookie.md

 **Prerequisite knowledge:** http,

 ## Intro
 An HTTP cookie is a piece of text that is transferred (both ways) between browser and server on every request.
-They were designed to handle the state of the application.
-Most common use-cases for cookies are Session handling and 3rd user party tracking.
+It was designed to handle the state of the application.
+Most common use-cases for cookies are session handling and 3rd user party tracking.

 ## Classification / acceptance questions